Preparing for cold weather

 The gritting of borough red routes and their adjoining pavements is managed by Transport for London - these include the A3, A24, A205, A214, A306, A3205 and A3220.

 When there has been heavy snowfall, staff who normally work on refuse collections and street cleaning will be transferred to gritting operations.
-Refuse and recycling collections and street cleaning duties would resume once the weather conditions improve.
+Refuse and recycling collections and street cleaning duties resume once the weather conditions improve.

 You can also get updates via twitter.